 Board of Directors

-Mr. Venn is Chairman of Element Fleet Management's board of directors and is Chair of the Compensation & Corporate Governance Committee as well as a member of the Risk & Credit Committee.
+The Hon.
+Brian Tobin is chairman of Element Fleet Management and is Chair of the Compensation & Corporate Governance Committee.

 Steven K. Hudson, FCA, B.B.A.